Venice Is Sinking: Struggles of the City Built on Water

 Environmental Problems of Venice

-Despite staying absolutely magnificent, Venice has many daily challenges to face, some newer ones due to pollution and climate changes.
+Despite keeping its absolutely magnificent appearance, Venice has many daily challenges to face, some newer ones due to pollution and climate changes.

 The complex eco-system in which Venice lays, makes the city slowly deteriorate and face several problems: